ananyachauhan1730/Stack-Implementation-using-Array/README.md

 A stack is a linear data structure in which insertion and deletion of elements take place from only one end, called the top.
 It follows the LIFO (Last In First Out) principle:
 The element inserted last is the first one to be removed.
+A stack is a linear data structure in which insertion and deletion of elements are allowed only from one end, called the top.
+It follows the LIFO (Last In First Out) principle, meaning the element inserted last will be the first one to be removed.
+In array implementation of stack, we use an array of fixed size and a variable top to keep track of the last inserted element.
+Push Operation: Used to insert an element into the stack.
+If the stack is full, it results in Stack Overflow.
+Pop Operation: Used to delete the top element of the stack.
+If the stack is empty, it results in Stack Underflow.
+Peek Operation: Used to access the element at the top of the stack without removing it.
+Display Operation: Shows all the elements currently present in the stack.

+# Conditions:

+When top == -1 → Stack is empty (Underflow).

+When top == size-1 → Stack is full (Overflow).

 # Operations in Stack: